koskimas/simple-cv/README.md

 });
 ```

-This project is a work is still in its infancy and only a small part of the OpenCV API is wrapped.
+This project is still in its infancy and only a small part of the OpenCV API is wrapped.
 More stuff is added all the time.

 <br/>